cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 Step 5.

-Select the version of Zenoss to install
+Select the version of Zenoss to install.
+Edit the playbook (ymal file) and set the drive where Zenoss will be installed.

 Example:

-ansible-playbook -i hosts.example.file site-5.3.3.yml

-or

-ansible-playbook -i hosts.example.file site-6.4.0.yml

----

-Step 6.
+vi  $PATH/zenoss-lab-customer-deploy/site-6.4.0.yml

-Modify the playbook and set drive where Zenoss will be installed.
-Edit the site-6.1.1.yml or site-5.3.3.yml and set the harddrive device name.
+Set the hd_device variable to the drive where Zenoss will be installed

-Example: set name of device for Zenoss install

 hd_device: xvda